Feast of the Cross: 12 October

 In the Russian Orthodox Church, 12 October is the commemoration of the Translation of a Portion of the Life-Giving Cross from Malta to Gatchina.

 A portion of the Life-Giving Cross of the Lord, as well as the Philermos icon of the Mother of God and the right hand of John the Baptist were preserved on the island of Malta by the Knights of the Catholic Order of St. John of Jerusalem, who controlled the island.

 In 1798, when the French seized the island, the Maltese Knights turned to the Russian Empire for defense and protection.
 To this end, they elected Paul I, the Tsar of Russia, as Grand Master of the Order.
 The Tsar accepted his election.
-On 12 October 1799, Maltese knights came to their new Priory Palace, just built for them by Paul in Gatchina (45 km [27 miles] south of St. Petersburg), and offered these ancient and holy treasures to their new Grand Master, the tsar.
+On 12 October 1799, Maltese knights came to their new Priory Palace, just built for them by Paul in Gatchina (45 km [27 miles] south of Saint Petersburg), and offered these ancient and holy treasures to their new Grand Master, the tsar.

 In the autumn of 1799 the holy items were transferred to St. Petersburg and placed in the Winter Palace within the internal church dedicated to the Icon of the Savior Not-Made-by-Hands.
 The feast for this event was established in 1800.

-Moveable Feasts
+Moveable feasts

 In addition to celebrations on fixed days, the Cross may be celebrated during the variable, particularly in Lent and Eastertide.

 Eastern Christians celebrate an additional Veneration of the Cross on the third Sunday of Great Lent.
 The services for this day are modeled on the Feast of the Exaltation (14 September), and include bringing the cross to the holy table at little vespers and with solemnity out into the center of church at matins, albeit without the ceremony of the Exaltation of the Cross, for veneration by the faithful.
 It remains in the centre of the church for nearly a week (the Fourth Week of Great Lent).
 On the Monday and Wednesday of that week, a veneration of the Cross takes place at the First Hour (repeating a portion of the service from matins of the previous Sunday).
 On Friday of that week, the veneration takes place after the Ninth Hour, after which the priest and deacons return the cross to the sanctuary.

 In addition to all of the above commemorations, Orthodox also hold Wednesday and Friday throughout the year as a commemoration of the Cross.

-In the Roman Breviary before the 1961 reform, a Commemoration of the Cross is made during Eastertide except when the office or commemoration of a double or octave occurs, replacing the suffrage of the Saints said outside Eastertide.
+In the Roman Breviary before the 1961 reform, a Commemoration of the Cross was made during Eastertide, except when the office or commemoration of a double or octave occurred.

-Orthodox Churches, the Roman Catholic Church, and some Anglican churches have a formal Adoration of the Cross during the services on Good Friday.
+Orthodox Churches, the Roman Catholic Church, and some Anglican churches have a formal Veneration of the Cross during the services on Good Friday.